Auto Insurance Glossary

 Quote

 A quote is an estimate of your insurance premium based on your information.
-This personalized calculation reflects your risk profile and coverage selections, with final rates sometimes changing if verification reveals different information than initially provided.
+This personalized calculation reflects your risk profile and coverage selections.
+Final rates may change if verification shows different information than you initially provided.

 R